-Nominations and applications for 2017 General Aviation Awards will be accepted starting July 1, 2016.
-If you are acquainted with a CFI, AMT, Avionics Tech or FAASTeam Rep whom you think might be deserving of an award at the local, regional or national level, we encourage you to nominate him or her.
+Nominations and applications for 2018 General Aviation Awards will be accepted starting July 1, 2017.
+If you are acquainted with a Flight Instructor, Aviation Maintenance/Avionics Technician or FAASTeam Representative whom you think might be deserving of an award at the local, regional or national level, we encourage you to nominate him or her.
 If you are an aviation professional with a distinguished career in one of these categories, we encourage you to apply.
 For more information about nominating or applying, please click here.

 For More Information

 or contact Mike Busch, Communications Director at firstname.lastname@example.org